Spotify Technology (NYSE:SPOT) Sets New 1-Year Low at $85.92

-SPOT has been the topic of a number of analyst reports.
-Evercore ISI lowered their target price on shares of Spotify Technology from $235.00 to $230.00 and set an “outperform” rating on the stock in a report on Thursday, July 7th.
-Morgan Stanley lowered their target price on shares of Spotify Technology from $170.00 to $140.00 and set an “overweight” rating on the stock in a report on Monday, July 25th.
-Citigroup lowered their target price on shares of Spotify Technology from $150.00 to $145.00 and set a “buy” rating on the stock in a report on Thursday, July 28th.
-Wells Fargo & Company raised shares of Spotify Technology from an “underweight” rating to an “equal weight” rating and upped their price objective for the stock from $101.00 to $124.00 in a research report on Wednesday, June 15th.
-Finally, Rosenblatt Securities reduced their price objective on shares of Spotify Technology from $118.00 to $112.00 and set a “neutral” rating for the company in a research report on Wednesday, September 7th.
-Twelve investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
-According to data from MarketBeat.com, Spotify Technology has an average rating of “Moderate Buy” and an average price target of $181.76.
+Several equities research analysts have recently weighed in on the stock.
+KeyCorp decreased their target price on shares of Spotify Technology from $210.00 to $146.00 and set an “overweight” rating for the company in a research note on Tuesday, July 26th.
+Morgan Stanley decreased their target price on shares of Spotify Technology from $140.00 to $120.00 in a research note on Wednesday.
+Citigroup reduced their price objective on shares of Spotify Technology from $150.00 to $145.00 and set a “buy” rating for the company in a research report on Thursday, July 28th.
+JPMorgan Chase & Co. reduced their price objective on shares of Spotify Technology from $150.00 to $145.00 and set an “overweight” rating for the company in a research report on Wednesday, June 29th.
+Finally, Wells Fargo & Company upgraded shares of Spotify Technology from an “underweight” rating to an “equal weight” rating and lifted their price target for the company from $101.00 to $124.00 in a research report on Wednesday, June 15th.
+Twelve analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $180.96.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Arlington Partners LLC boosted its holdings in Spotify Technology by 1,394.7% in the 2nd quarter.
-Arlington Partners LLC now owns 284 shares of the company’s stock worth $27,000 after buying an additional 265 shares during the period.
-CoreCap Advisors LLC purchased a new stake in Spotify Technology in the 2nd quarter worth approximately $29,000.
-Desjardins Global Asset Management Inc. purchased a new stake in Spotify Technology in the 2nd quarter worth approximately $34,000.
-First Manhattan Co. lifted its stake in Spotify Technology by 65.8% in the 1st quarter.
-First Manhattan Co. now owns 252 shares of the company’s stock worth $38,000 after purchasing an additional 100 shares in the last quarter.
-Finally, Baldwin Brothers LLC MA lifted its stake in Spotify Technology by 41.5% in the 1st quarter.
-Baldwin Brothers LLC MA now owns 283 shares of the company’s stock worth $43,000 after purchasing an additional 83 shares in the last quarter.
-55.32% of the stock is owned by institutional investors.
+Institutional investors have recently modified their holdings of the business.
+Arlington Partners LLC boosted its stake in Spotify Technology by 1,394.7% during the 2nd quarter.
+Arlington Partners LLC now owns 284 shares of the company’s stock worth $27,000 after acquiring an additional 265 shares during the last quarter.
+CoreCap Advisors LLC acquired a new stake in shares of Spotify Technology in the second quarter valued at approximately $29,000.
+Desjardins Global Asset Management Inc. acquired a new stake in shares of Spotify Technology in the second quarter valued at approximately $34,000.
+First Manhattan Co. raised its holdings in shares of Spotify Technology by 65.8% in the first quarter.
+First Manhattan Co. now owns 252 shares of the company’s stock valued at $38,000 after purchasing an additional 100 shares during the last quarter.
+Finally, Baldwin Brothers LLC MA raised its holdings in shares of Spotify Technology by 41.5% in the first quarter.
+Baldwin Brothers LLC MA now owns 283 shares of the company’s stock valued at $43,000 after purchasing an additional 83 shares during the last quarter.
+Institutional investors and hedge funds own 55.32% of the company’s stock.

 About Spotify Technology